adrianastan/tada/README.md

-# tada
-TADA: Training-free Attribution and Out-of-Domain Detection of \\Audio Deepfakes
+# TADA: Training-free Attribution and Out-of-Domain Detection of \\Audio Deepfakes